-Each year, only a very small percentage of HCPC registrants are subject to allegations.
-The average percentage across all 16 of our professions1 has remained almost constant over the past four years, at around 0.6 per cent, or six registrants in every 1,000.
+Only a very small percentage of HCPC registrants are subject to a fitness to practise allegation each year.
+The average percentage across all 16 of our professions has remained almost constant over the past four years, at around 0.6 per cent, or 6 registrants in every 1,000.
 Therefore, the total number of allegations we receive has increased only proportionately to the overall growth in the Register.
+However, the total number of hearing days, which is a key driver of costs, rose disproportionately since 2016-17 due to increasing complexity of cases.